-Fellows and trainees of all specialities are invited to enrol in this new Qstream course, designed to provide practical strategies to help enhance your teaching skills and effectively balance teaching with a busy workload.
+The Developing Effective Teaching Skills course is designed to provide practical strategies to help enhance your teaching skills and effectively balance teaching with a busy workload.

-The course is made up of in-depth case studies and questions that are sent directly to your inbox at over a three-week period.
+The course is made up of in-depth case studies and questions that are sent directly to your inbox at over a 3-week period.
 Participants are encouraged to discuss the case studies and share opinions with others through the online discussion forums.

 The course is designed to enhance your knowledge in adult learning, provide practical strategies to incorporate effective teaching skills into day-to-day settings, and encourage self-reflection and peer discussion.